jankocivic/openmm-cli/docs/index.md

 # openmm-cli

-A command-line interface for running standard molecular dynamics simulations with OpenMM.
+A command-line interface for running molecular dynamics simulations with OpenMM, without writing Python.

-`openmm-cli` provides a simple interface for common simulation tasks such as minimization, heating, equilibration, and production runs, with sensible defaults and minimal configuration.
+`openmm-cli` runs a full simulation workflow (minimization, heating, equilibration, production, and trajectory analysis) from one YAML file.
+Describe the simulation in the configuration file and the CLI does the rest.
+The field names are plain (`temperature: 300 K`, `nonbonded_method: PME`, `disable_barostat: true`), which is easier to read than the short keywords used in other MD packages.
+The YAML file also serves as a record for future reproducibility.

 > **Status: project in very early stage.** The tool currently supports AMBER topologies (`.parm7` / `.prmtop`) and OpenMM force field workflows (PDB topology + force field XMLs); other formats (GROMACS, CHARMM, ...) are planned.